 "I have repeatedly warned about the risk of atrocity crimes being committed," Volker Türk, U.N. high commissioner for human rights, said in a statement to coincide with the publication of the report Friday.

-"The rules of war, in force now for 160 years, were designed to limit and prevent human suffering in times of armed conflict," it said.
+"The rules of war, in force now for 160 years, were designed to limit and prevent human suffering in times of armed conflict," he said.
 "It seems inconceivable that the parties to the conflict refuse to apply universally accepted and binding norms developed to preserve the very bare minimum of humanity."

 While the report examines and documents breaches of international law committed by both parties to the conflict, it focuses largely on the many violations resulting from the punishing attacks inflicted by Israeli forces upon the Palestinian people and on the widescale destruction of civilian infrastructure in the Gaza Strip.